nikita-gupta2/nikita-gupta2/README.md

 - 👋 Hi, I’m Nikita Gupta
-- 🌱 I’m currently learning react.js
+- 🌱 I’m currently Working in Mediatek
-- 💞️ I’m looking to collaborate on backend project
 - 📫 How to reach me https://www.linkedin.com/in/nikita-gupta-2572741b2/

 <!---